Generation and Evaluation in the Human Invention Process through the Lens of Game Design: Game invention computational model

 How did people come up with novel and potentially engaging games after being exposed to a set of examples?
 We posit that people engage two mechanisms: (1) an informal, context-conditioned proposal stage in which participants generate descriptions of games in natural language that informally ``sound like'' the ones that were seen, and (2) a more structured formalization and evaluation stage in which participants actually simulate the mechanics and dynamics of the proposed game (Figure~\ref{fig:method-overview}A).
 This ``propose and refine via evaluation'' model is similar to ones that have been described in earlier work as noted above, which frame novel brainstorming as recombination over a grammar~\citep{ullman2016coalescing}, but relaxes the proposal stage to explain a key feature of real human game generation: people do not only propose new games that are ``mere'' recombinations of the formal semantics of games they've already seen.
 By modeling the proposal stage as a context-conditioned proposal distribution in natural language, we broaden this stage to draw on prior knowledge about what games ``tend to sound like'' while also conditioning closely on the specific games that people have seen in recent context.

-And while people describe their games in natural language, we posit that their thinking unfolds over formal symbolic representations~\citep{fodor1975the, wong2023word, davidson2022creativity}.
+And while people describe their games in natural language, thinking might be cast as unfolding over a formal symbolic representation~\citep{fodor1975the, wong2023word, davidson2022creativity}.
 Representing games with a formal representation is critical to support simulated play in the proposed games (Figure~\ref{fig:method-overview}A).
 Here, we only have direct access to elicited natural language game description from people and therefore need to infer a reasonable corresponding formal representation (Figure~\ref{fig:method-overview}B).
 We next describe these three stages: proposal, evaluation, and formalization in more detail.